Administrators

 It is the responsibility of schools to select curriculum and instructional materials that they feel best meet the needs of their student population.

 However, A.R.S.
-15-704 requires all public schools that serve any K-3 students to adopt core instructional curriculum which meets the following select criteria:
+15-704 requires all public schools that serve any K-3 students to adopt a core instructional curriculum which meets the following select criteria:

 - Aligned to standards